Daily Almanac for

 9. active (vs. quiet)

-usage: of the sun; characterized by a high level activity in sunspots and flares and radio emissions
+usage: (of the sun) characterized by an increased occurrence of sunspots and flares and radio emissions

 10. active (vs. passive)